 For a helpful discussion on the importance of the time period between the plaintiff’s protected activity and the action challenged as retaliatory, as well as other factors that might be relevant to a finding of causation, see Marra v.
 Philadelphia Housing Authority, 497 F.3d 286, 302 (3d Cir.
 2007) (a case involving a claim of retaliation under the Pennsylvania Human Relations Act, which the court found to be subject to the same standards of substantive law as an action for retaliation under Title VII) :

-We have recognized that.a plaintiff may rely on a “broad array of evidence” to demonstrate a causal link between his protected activity and the adverse action taken against him.
+We have recognized that a plaintiff may rely on a “broad array of evidence” to demonstrate a causal link between his protected activity and the adverse action taken against him.
 Farrell [v.
 Planters Lifesavers Co., 206 F.3d 271, 284 (3d Cir.
 2000)].
 In certain narrow circumstances, an “unusually suggestive” proximity in time between the protected activity and the adverse action may be sufficient, on its own, to establish the requisite causal connection.
 Robinson v.
 City of Pittsburgh, 120 F.3d 1286, 1302 (3d Cir.
 1997); see Jalil v.
 Avdel Corp., 873 F.2d 701, 708 (3d Cir.
 1989) (discharge of plaintiff two days after filing EEOC complaint found to be sufficient, under the circumstances, to establish causation).
 Conversely, however, “[t]he mere passage of time is not legally conclusive proof against retaliation.”
 Robinson v.
 Southeastern Pa.
 Transp.
 Auth., 982 F.2d 892, 894 (3d Cir.
 1993) (citation omitted); see also Kachmar v.
 SunGard Data Sys., Inc., 109 F.3d 173, 178 (3d Cir.
 1997) (“It is important to emphasize that it is causation, not temporal proximity itself, that is an element of plaintiff’s prima facie case, and temporal proximity merely provides an evidentiary basis from which an inference can be drawn.”).
 Where the time between the protected activity and adverse action is not so close as to be unusually suggestive of a causal connection standing alone, courts may look to the intervening period for demonstrative proof, such as actual antagonistic conduct or animus against the employee, see, e.g., Woodson [v.
 Scott Paper Co., 109 F.3d 913, 921 (3d Cir.
 1997)] (finding sufficient causal connection based on “pattern of antagonism” during intervening two-year period between protected activity and adverse action), or other types of circumstantial evidence, such as inconsistent reasons given by the employer for terminating the employee or the employer’s treatment of other employees, that give rise to an inference of causation when considered as a whole.
 Farrell, 206 F.3d at 280-81.

 The Marra court noted that the time period relevant to causation is that between the date of the employee’s protected activity and the date on which the employer made the decision to take adverse action.
 In Marra the employer made the decision to terminate the plaintiff five months after the protected activity, but the employee was not officially terminated until several months later.
 The court held that the relevant time period ran to when the decision to terminate was made.
 497 F.3d at 286.